PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/StepTighteningControls.md

 ### `SpeedMaxTimeSeconds`

 Number (double) type.
 End of the distance range for applying costs to individual steps.
 Steps with distances over this value will still receive non-zero distance costs.

+### `SpeedTighteningMinDistance`

+Number (double) type.
+Minimum distance a foot must travel to be considered for speed tightening rules.
+Setting this to a non-zero value will treat all movements under that value as equally preferable.

 # Stretch Tightening